bids-standard/bids-specification/src/99-appendices/03-hed.md

 This type of column is referred to as a *categorical* column, and the column's meaning can be annotated by assigning HED tags to describe each of these distinct values.
-The JSON sidecar provides a dictionary of annotations for these categorical values.
+The JSON sidecar provides a [JSON object](https://www.json.org/json-en.html) of annotations for these categorical values.
+That is, the object is a dictionary mapping the categorical values to corresponding HED annotations.

 In contrast, the `response_time` and `stim_file` columns could potentially contain distinct values in every row.